 Having a deep brain reserve is a lot like buying a computer more powerful than you actually need.
 Brains get more powerful by staying active, like doing crosswords or learning foreign languages or maybe playing musical instruments.
 This builds a reserve which can be very important later.

 If you want to boost your brain, the good news is that the path is clear.
-If you’re truly dedicated you may even supplement these strategies by taping some 9-volt batteries to your scalp, but I wouldn’t advise it.
-There’s a science behind that too, and it’s not as crazy as you think.
+If you’re truly dedicated, you may even supplement these strategies by taping some 9-volt batteries to your scalp, but I wouldn’t advise it.
+There’s a science behind that too, and it’s not as odd as you think.
 Still, it’s a bit like trying to lose weight by swallowing a tapeworm.
-Nature hates short cuts.
+Nature hates shortcuts.

 Luciano, M., Corley, J., Cox, S., Hernandez, M., Craig, L., Dickie, D., Karama, S., McNeill, G., Bastin, M., Wardlaw, J., and Deary, I. (2017).
 Mediterranean-type diet and brain structural change from 73 to 76 years in a Scottish cohort, Neurology, 88, 449-455.

 Wilson, R., Barnes, L., Aggarwal, N., Boyle, P., Hebert, L., de Leon, C., and Evans, D. (2010).
 Cognitive activity and the cognitive morbidity of Alzheimer disease, Neurology, 75, 990-996.